yash-sharma1/docs-site/docs/smart-chain/developer/band.md

 |                Monero                 |  XMR   |
 |                  OKB                  |  OKB   |

-### Foreign Currencies:

-*Coming Soon*

-### Commodities

-*Coming Soon*

-# Supported Price Pairs
+### Price Pairs

-Band Standard Dataset supports price query with any denomination as long as the base and quote symbols are supported in the list above.
+The method provided below supports price query with any denomination as long as the base and quote symbols are supported in the list above.

 For example, you can use the APIs in Javascripts and Solidity to query the following price pairs:

 - `BTC/USD`
 - `BNB/ETH`

-# Using the Reference Prices in Smart Contracts

-For EVM-compatible chains, we’ve deployed a new `StdReference` contract.
+## Querying Prices

+Currently, there are two methods for developers to query prices from Band’s oracle: through Band’s `StdReference` smart contract on Binance Smart Chain and through their [`bandchain.js`](https://www.npmjs.com/package/%40bandprotocol%2Fbandchain.js) JavaScript helper library.

+### Solidity Smart Contract

+To query prices from Band’s oracle through smart contracts, the contract looking to use the price values should reference Band’s `StdReference` contract.
 This contract exposes `getReferenceData` and `getRefenceDataBulk` functions.

 `getReferenceData` takes two strings as the inputs, the base and quote symbol, respectively.
 It then queries the `StdReference` contract for the latest rates for those two tokens, and returns a `ReferenceData` struct, shown below.